 Miners require considerable amounts of electrical energy to perform their functions and mine Bitcoin; consequently, a critical aspect of operating in the cryptocurrency mining industry is obtaining a reliable supply of electricity at a relatively low and stable cost.
 To this end, in January 2021, ACS purchased the Facility, which currently has access to 28 megawatts of power in preparation for the planned purchase of Bitcoin mining equipment.
-Since the purchase of the Facility, we have invested in infrastructure improvements and began both ramping up the sites power capacity and installing S19j Pro miners.
+Since the purchase of the Facility, we have invested in infrastructure improvements and began both ramping up the sites power capacity and installing S19j Pro miners and S19 XP miners.
 To date, we have increased power load from 1.5 megawatts to 28 megawatts.
-In addition, we are working on a formal agreement with the utility company that currently provides our power to expand the site's capacity up to 297 megawatts, which could take up to 24 months to complete such an expansion.
+In addition, we have received a commitment by the utility company that currently provides our power to expand the site's capacity up to 297 megawatts, which we are currently evaluating.
 Our relationship with the utility company has grown as we have demonstrated our ability to upgrade and use power at our site effectively.
-We are in the midst of finalizing those expansion details with the utility company, engineers, and the Economic Development Agency.
-This planned expansion would allow the operation of up to as many as 90,000 Bitcoin miners at the Facility.